Jesseee9/Jesseee9/README.md

 **Aspiring IT Support Engineer** | Open to IT Support roles and apprenticeships

 I build real-world skills through hands-on lab work, Python automation, and cloud identity management.
-My focus is on IT infrastructure and efficient service delivery — mastering tools like Active Directory, Microsoft 365, and ServiceNow to support users effectively.
+My focus is on IT infrastructure and efficient service delivery — mastering tools like Active Directory,Entra ID,Microsoft 365, and ServiceNow to support users effectively.
 ---

 ## 🔧 Currently Building